meilinlinet/meilinlinet.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Welcome to my website!"
+excerpt: "Welcome to my website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my website!

 I am a PH.D candidate majoring political science at University of North Texas.
 I study international relations and comparative politics.